akka/akka/akka-docs/rst/java/dispatchers.rst

   threads the pool keep running in order to reduce the latency of handling a new incoming task.
   You can read more about parallelism in the JDK's `ForkJoinPool documentation`_.

-And here's another example that uses the "thread-pool-executor":
+Another example that uses the "thread-pool-executor":

-.. includecode:: ../scala/code/docs/dispatcher/DispatcherDocSpec.scala#my-thread-pool-dispatcher-config
+.. includecode:: ../scala/code/docs/dispatcher/DispatcherDocSpec.scala#fixed-pool-size-dispatcher-config

 .. note::
   The thread pool executor dispatcher is implemented using by a ``java.util.concurrent.ThreadPoolExecutor``.